 Leigh Tanner is a dentist living in Asheville, NC with her wife, shaggy rescue dog, and 2 cats.
-In her free time she enjoys getting outside by foot or on 2 wheels.
-Her most recent creative endeavor is fulfilling a life long dream of learning to play the double bass.
-B.S. in Botany from the University of Tennessee, Knoxville and a DMD from the Medical University of South Carolina.
+In her free time, she enjoys getting outside by foot or on 2-wheels.
+Her most recent creative endeavor was fulfilling a life long dream of learning to play the double bass.
+She has a B.S. in Botany from the University of Tennessee, Knoxville and a DMD from the Medical University of South Carolina.

 Prior to joining Thompson Island, Nikki served as the Senior Impact Director for City Year Boston.
 During her tenure at City Year, Nikki cultivated school, community and corporate partnerships in many capacities including once being an AmeriCorps member herself.

 Nikki grew up in Durham, NC and attended Wofford College in Spartanburg, S.C.
 Ms. Tabron received her graduate degree at the McCormack School of Policy and Global Studies at UMASS Boston.
 She currently resides in Boston, MA with her partner and dog, Mojo.